cbai123/CV/README.md

-## Christopher Bailey
+## Chris Bailey

-I am a recent graduate from the University of Bath in aerospace engineering, looking to switch to a tech career.
-During my time at university I engaged in multiple design projects from a table tennis ball launcher to a hybrid rocket engine.
-The biggest interaction I had with coding was using MATLAB, mainly for data manipulation and plotting.
-I am excited by the problem solving aspects of tech, and the ability to create something that can be useful and improve the lives of others.
+I am a recent graduate from the Makers Academy software bootcamp.
+Before that I graduated from the University of Bath with an MEng in Aerospace Engineering.
+During my degree I got to work on multiple design projects, starting from a humble table tennis ball launcher through to my final year project of designing and partially building a hybrid rocket engine.
+While completing my degree I decided I found much more enjoyment in the brief amount of coding I did.
+I love problem solving and the buzz achieved by working things out, software development allows me to get that buzz all while producing projects I care about.
+To be able to start from scratch and finish with something wI can be proud of really drove me to succeed on the Makers course.

 ## Projects